yuri-moens/laravel-ldap-auth/README.md

-	'ldap_field' => 'uid', // the LDAP field we want to compare to the db_field to find our user 'db_table' => 'users', // the table where we should look for users 'db_field' => 'user_name', // the DB field we want to compare to the ldap_field to find our user ),
+	'ldap_field' => 'uid', // the LDAP field we want to compare to the db_field to find our user 'db_table' => 'users', // the table where we should look for users 'db_field' => 'user_name', // the DB field we want to compare to the ldap_field to find our user 'eloquent' => true, // set to true if you want to return an Eloquent user instead of a GenericUser object 'eloquent_user_model' => 'User', // name of the User model ),
 ```